Long-term validation of documents

 In order to avoid this, Signicat only uses timestamps provided by a Time Stamping Authority (TSA).

 A TSA is a trusted third party that issues a timestamp which is very difficult to reverse-engineer.
-TSAs must comply with several audited and standardized security requirements, which increases the security of the timestamp.
+TSAs must comply with several audited and standardised security requirements, which increases the security of the timestamp.
 Timestamps produced by a TSA combine digital signatures and trusted time sources to create cryptographically strong evidence that a given piece of data existed at a given time.

 Some documents signed with an electronic signature may need to be valid for decades, but electronic signatures typically have a limited lifetime.
 Computing power and knowledge about cryptography are evolving constantly, which is a threat to preservation.
 Breakthroughs in cryptography or technology may make it possible to break an algorithm which was previously considered unbreakable and advances in mathematics could render existing algorithms invalid.
 For example, old hashing algorithms such as SHA1 or MD5 are no longer used as they are not considered secure anymore.